greenhost/viper/CONTRIBUTING.md

   * Clearly describe the issue including steps to reproduce it is a bug.
   * Note the earliest version that you know has the issue.

-### Request a feture you would like to see implemented
+### Request a feature you would like to see implemented
 * Use the github issues to tell us what you would like to see implemented.
 Tell us why you need the feature you are asking for.

 ### Rolling up your sleeves and making your own changes